Terry A. Doughty: Notable rulings

+Limitations on Biden administration contact with social media firms

+On July 4, 2023, in connection with a lawsuit filed by the Republican attorneys general of Missouri and Louisiana, Doughty ruled that the Biden administration likely violated the First Amendment in censoring negative views regarding aspects of the coronavirus pandemic on social media, placing limits on the Administration's contact with social media firms.
+Politico reported:

+The next day, the Department of Justice (DOJ) requested that Doughty stay his order pending appeal, which he denied; within hours, the DOJ filed a notice to appeal.
+Ten days later, a three-judge panel for the New Orleans–based Fifth Circuit Court of Appeals granted a request for a temporary hold on the "far-reaching preliminary injunction", while it is referred to an appeals panel that will rule on a longer-term stay of Doughty's order.

+Doughty's ruling has been criticized for entailing several errors, including misquotations and misrepresentations.

 Block on COVID-19 vaccine mandate

-In 2021, Doughty issued a nationwide injunction against a federal mandate that health care workers be vaccinated against COVID-19.
-Doughty's opinion includes many false and misleading claims about COVID-19 vaccines, including an incorrect suggestion that vaccines are not useful because booster shots are recommended after six months, a misleading statement that vaccines "do not prevent transmission of the disease", and the falsehood that "the virus has achieved an immune escape from COVID-19 vaccines".
-Doughty's opinion uncritically invoked the views of a doctor who is a known for making false claims about the COVID-19 vaccine.
+In 2021, Doughty issued a nationwide injunction against a federal mandate that healthcare workers be vaccinated against COVID-19.
+His opinion repeated debunked claims made by Dr. Peter McCollough, including that vaccines are not useful because booster shots are recommended after six months, that vaccines "do not prevent transmission of the disease", and that "the virus has achieved an immune escape from COVID-19 vaccines".
+A cardiologist, McCollough was fired from his position as vice chief of internal medicine at Baylor University Medical Center for spreading misinformation about COVID-19.

-On New Year's Day 2022, Doughty issued an injunction on a federal mandate that would require workers at Head Start (a pre-K program) to be vaccinated from COVID-19.
-Doughty's ruling applied to the 24 states whose Attorneys General signed on to the lawsuit.
+On January 1, 2022, Doughty issued an injunction on a federal mandate that would require workers at Head Start, a pre-K program, to be vaccinated against COVID-19.
+His ruling applied to the 24 states whose attorneys general signed on to the lawsuit.

-On September 21, 2022, Doughty entered a permanent injunction against a federal vaccine and mask mandate for the Head Start program in 24 states, which would have required its teachers, contractors, and volunteers to be fully vaccinated, stating that Biden did not have constitutional authority to issue such mandate.
+On September 21, 2022, Doughty entered a permanent injunction against a federal vaccine and mask mandate for the Head Start program in 24 states that would have required its teachers, contractors, and volunteers to be fully vaccinated.
+Doughty ruled that President Joe Biden did not have constitutional authority to issue such a mandate.